 Thanks to the digital revolution, we’re in the middle of the Information Age—which means we’re knee-deep in knowledge overload, surrounded by a noisy world, limited attention spans, and wanting-it-yesterday mentalities.
 Your audience needs to hear about your book, your message, and your story, but how can you cut through all the clutter?

 Your press kit is a great start, helping you stand out from all those other authors in your space (very few authors actually create a press kit, and of those that do, few do it well).
-Done right, your press kit not only introduces you and your topic, it also shows the media reporter, blogger, or podcast host that you are here to help them look good and produce a great story for their readers, listeners, or viewers.
+Done right, your press kit not only gets more publicity for your book, it also shows the media reporter, blogger, or podcast host that you are here to help them look good and produce a great story for their readers, listeners, or viewers.

 Here are my top 5 reasons why you need a professional online press kit for you and your book.